-Lies about money in a relationship is the root of “financial infidelity”.
+Lies about money in a relationship are the root of “financial infidelity”.
 Sound serious?
 It is.
 Just like the lies of an affair can destroy a marriage, so can lies about money.
 And just like an affair, the sooner you come clean the better.
-Rebuild the trust and honesty in your relationship.
+Rebuild trust and honesty in your relationship.
 Your relationship, and possibly your finances, could become stronger than ever.
 Enlist a neutral party to help out if you don’t know how to get started on your own.

 6. You hoard money behind your significant other’s back.

 Don’t laugh.
 It happens.
 One spouse doesn’t fully trust the other so they start making their own fallback, secret stash of cash.
 Again, trust is at the heart of this issue.
 Discuss your fear about not having enough with your spouse and make a plan together.

 7. You slam your spouse’s spending habits or saving habits to your friends behind your significant other’s back.